jneuendorf/k-DBCV/README.md

 k-DBCV is an efficient python implementation of the density based cluster validation (DBCV) score proposed by Moulavi et al. (2014).
 The implementation leverages a k-dimensional tree to efficiently calculate intercluster distances resulting in improved performance when compared with previous implementations.

+For optimizing k-DBCV to choose parameters from commonly used density-based clustering algorithms (DBSCAN, HDBSCAN, OPTICS) we recommend looking at our DBOpt library: https://github.com/Kaufman-Lab-Columbia/DBOpt

 ## Getting Started
 ### Dependencies
 - SciPy